Weltraumschaf/gitolite-lock-repo/README.md

 Clone this repo into your site local location:

-    $> git clone git@github.com:Weltraumschaf/gitolite-lock-repo.git local
+    ~ $> git clone git@github.com:Weltraumschaf/gitolite-lock-repo.git local

 Add this location to your `.gitolite.rc`:

     # this one is managed directly on the server
     LOCAL_CODE  =>  "$ENV{HOME}/local",

-And then add the push hook to the `conf/gitolite.conf`:
+And then add the update hook to the `conf/gitolite.conf`:

     repo @all
         -   VREF/lock-repo  =   @all